mcakar-dev/mcakar-dev.github.io/_posts/2025-09-23-The-Factory-Method-Pattern-Your-Guide-to-Flexible-Object-Creation.md

 - *Main Benefit*: Loose coupling & flexibility.
 - *Signs*: Abstract classes with methods returning abstract types.

+---

 ***Pro Tip***: Next time you see a chain of `if/else` deciding object creation, ask: *Should this be a Factory Method?*

+---

+**Next Up:**  A single factory is useful for our **logistics company**, but how do we create entire kits of compatible equipment—like a specific ship and its matching container?
+We'll use the **Abstract Factory Pattern** to ensure all our created objects belong to the same family.

 ---